The $s^\pm$-Wave Superconductivity in the Pressurized La$_4$Ni$_3$O$_{10}$

 In this paper, we study the pairing mechanism and pairing symmetry in pressurized La$_4$Ni$_3$O$_{10}$ through standard random-phase-approximation (RPA) approach.
 We start from a six-orbital tight-binding (TB) model which well fits our DFT band structure.
-After adding multi-orbital Hubbard interactions into the model, our RPA result provides an $s^{\pm}$-wave pairing with $T_c$ obviously lower than that of pressurized La$_3$Ni$_2$O$_{7}$.
-The dominant FS nesting is between the $M$-pocket contributed by the bonding $d_{z^2}$ band and the local bottom of the non-bonding 3$d_{z^2}$ band at the $\Gamma$-point.
-The pairing gap is mainly distributed on the $M$-pocket and around the $\Gamma$-point, which takes different signs.
+After adding multi-orbital Hubbard interactions into the model, our RPA result provides an $s^{\pm}$-wave pairing.
+The dominant FS nesting is between the $\gamma$-pocket centering around the $M$-point contributed by the bonding $d_{z^2}$ band and the $\alpha_1$-pocket centering around the $\Gamma$-point contributed by the non-bonding $d_{z^2}$ band.
+The pairing gap is mainly distributed on the two pockets, with opposite gap signs on the two pockets.
 The real-space pairing pattern is dominated by interlayer 3$d_{z^2}$ pairing.
-The pairing symmetry maintains $s^\pm$ for the hole doping, while it changes to $d_{xy}$ for large enough electron doping.
+While the pairing symmetry maintains $s^\pm$ for low doping levels, the $T_c$ arrives at its maximum at slight electron doping.

 {\bf Band Structure and TB model:} To study the band structure of pressurized La$_4$Ni$_3$O$_{10}$, we adopt the tetragonal $I4/mmm$ conventional cell with six Ni-atoms.
 Our DFT calculations utilized the projector-augmented wave (PAW) pseudo-potentials with the exchange–correlation of the Perdew–Burke–Ernzerhof and the GGA approach, as implemented in the Vienna ab-initio Simulation Package (VASP)\cite{dft1,dft2,dft3}.
 To account for the correlation effects of 3d electrons in Ni atoms, we employed GGA+U scheme\cite{dft4} and setting U to 3.5 eV [arXiv:2309.01148(2023)].
 The cutoff energy for the plane-wave basis was set to 600 eV.
 The reciprocal space was sampled using a $20\times20\times3 k$ mesh for structural optimization and self-consistent calculations.
-The lattice constants and atomic positions of the tetragonal $I4/mmm$ structure under 40 Gpa were fully relaxed until the atomic force on each atom was less than $10^{-3}$ eV/$\dot{\text{A}}$.
+The lattice constants measured experimentally at 40GPa were utilized [arXiv:2311.16763], and the atomic positions were subsequently relaxed until the atomic force on each atom was less than $10^{-3}$ eV/$\dot{\text{A}}$.